PawelTokarski95/AI-Governance/Loan-data-leakage/Intervention.md

         ◦ The crisis action plan.
           Crisis management and incident escalation procedures must be activated immediately.

-##    4. Forensics & Incident Analysis
+##    4. Forensics and Incident Analysis

        The cybersecurity team must begin an incident response and digital forensics analysis to determine: